jordles/notes/Postgres.md

 - ✅ **Validation is always applied**
   If someone directly connects to PostgreSQL using psql, pgAdmin, or another tool, the database enforces constraints.
 - ✅ **Guaranteed schema enforcement**
   Constraints like NOT NULL, UNIQUE, CHECK, and FOREIGN KEY always apply, preventing bad data from entering the database.
+Consistent data types and the domain like ranges also fall into this category.
 - ✅ **Ensures consistency across multiple clients**
   Even if multiple services write to the same database, all of them must follow database constraints.